 2014: President Obama signed the Farm Bill to begin a pilot research program on hemp.

-Generally, marijuana is used for its potent therapeutic effects it derives from its chemical compounds known as cannabinoids.
+Generally, marijuana is used for the potent therapeutic effects it derives from its chemical compounds known as cannabinoids, like THC.
 Hemp, on the other hand, is used for thousands of industrial purposes favored for its sustainability and versatility in use.
 Hemp products available for purchase include:

 - Protein powder

 Hemp has thin leaves that rise to the top of the long stalk.
 Since they are cultivated for industrial use, hemp tends to grow closer together than marijuana plants (which need room to grow short and bushy).
 From its seeds to its stalk, hemp has been used in a variety of products.
-Seeds can be hulled to produce powders and milks or cold-pressed to be made into oils and paints.
+Seeds can be hulled to produce powders and milk, or cold-pressed to be made into oils and paints.
 A thick outer layer called the bast fiber is a famously durable and renewable product that is used to make construction materials and apparel.

 The inner layer, called the hurd, is a soft and wooden stem that is plentiful in cellulose, a plant fiber that is used to create industrial raw materials.
 Its acoustic and thermal characteristics can be made into biodegradable paper, concrete, and plastic.

 Marijuana plants have broad leaves and flower buds that are covered in sticky, resinous trichomes.
-They may only look like white hairs, but these glands contain cannabinoids and terpenes that give a marijuana strain’s its unique aroma and effects.
+They may only look like white hairs, but these glands contain cannabinoids and terpenes that give a marijuana strain its unique aroma and effects.
 There are many different strains of marijuana, like cannabis indica or sativa.
 Plus, the effects and THC content can vary by strain.